top of page

 Overall Learning Objectives

-1. To provide a national platform for clinicians, researchers, persons with lived experiences, and others to share research, discuss challenges and explore solutions for debilitating Long Covid conditions.
+1. To provide a national platform for clinicians, researchers, persons with lived experiences, and others to share research, discuss challenges and explore solutions for debilitating Long COVID conditions.

 2. To dive into cutting-edge basic science and clinical studies, including advancements in epidemiology, pathophysiology, and potential therapeutic targets.

-3. To shed light on the significance of patient advocacy and partnership in driving impactful research and improving outcomes
+3. To shed light on the significance of patient advocacy and partnership in driving impactful research and improving outcomes.

 Symposium Local Organizing Committee